SnowflakePowered/vcdiff/README.md

 This is a hard fork of [VCDiff](https://github.com/Metric/VCDiff), originally written by [Metric](https://github.com/Metric), written primarily for use in Snowflake.

-Large chunks have been rewritten, and heavily optimized to be *extremely fast*, using vector intrinsics, as well as `Memory<byte>` and `Span<byte>` APIs to eke out every bit of performance possible, performing close if not equal to the C++ `open-vcdiff` library.
+Large chunks have been rewritten, and heavily optimized to be *extremely fast*, using vector intrinsics, as well as `Memory<byte>` and `Span<byte>` APIs to eke out every bit of performance possible.
 Non-scientific preliminary testing shows up to a 20x speedup compared to the original library when diffing a 2MB file.

 Support for [xdelta3](https://github.com/jmacd/xdelta) checksums have also been included.
 Testing was done with xdelta 3.1, support for xdelta 3.0 patch files has not been tested.
 Only patch files without external compression (`-S none`) are supported.